Skip to content

 • or a senior student

-Commands are given clearly, and the group follows together.
+Commands are given clearly and the group follows together.

-Leadership ensures correct tempo, rhythm, and execution.
+The leadership ensures correct tempo, rhythm, and execution.

-Relation to Exercises
+Relation to the exercises

 The structure is realized through the individual exercises in: